sanderhelleso/rest/README.md

 # rest

-Simple Ionic / Angular application that helps user to keep track of their workout duration and set intervals
+Simple Ionic / Angular application that helps user to keep track of their workout duration and set intervals.
+Clone and run npm install to test the app.
 <br>
 <br>